Boat on water below buildings

 3. Fado Singing in the Rain

-We were on our way to a local jeweller to view the gold heart when the heavens opened to a torrential downpour lasting at least half an hour.
+We were visiting a local jeweller to view the gold heart when the heavens opened to a torrential downpour lasting at least half an hour.

 Our Free Walking Tour of Porto guide, Sandra, wasn’t flustered.
 Instead, she got us to introduce ourselves.
-Sandra then told us about Fado singing, a history of either happy love or tragedy.
+Sandra then told us about Fado singing and the history of happy love or tragedy.

-We were treated to a sample of each Fado song from Sandra, who was quite happy to be singing under an awning as the rain poured down.
-A special treat.
+We were treated to a sample of each Fado song from Sandra, who was quite happy to sing under an awning as the rain poured down.
+It’s a special treat.

 4. Gold Heart Jewellery